I2Tunimib/I2T-docs/docs/user-manual/exploring-interface/graph-view/introduction.md

 ---

 # Introduction
-The Graph Visualization allows you to explore the semantic structure of a dataset as an interactive graph.
+The Graph View allows you to explore the semantic structure of a dataset as an interactive graph.
 In this view mode, **nodes** represent table columns, while **links** illustrate the relationships and mappings between them.

 The interface is divided into two main sections: